 Developer shall coordinate all Submittals required pursuant to this Section 6.5, so as not to overburden TxDOT's staff and consultants.
-In each calendar week, Developer shall not submit more than:
+In each ten (10) Business Day period, Developer shall not submit more than:

-- a) Four Utility Assemblies (excluding Abbreviated Utility Assemblies) - b) Two of any other Submittal requiring TxDOT review and approval.
+- a) Two (2) Utility Assemblies (excluding Abbreviated Utility Assemblies); - b) Two (2) of any other Submittal requiring TxDOT review and approval.

-Where the number of Submittals exceeds these limits, the Submittals shall be considered excess and TxDOT may defer its review of any such excess Submittals to a subsequent ten (10) Business Days period as necessary.
+Where the number of Submittals exceeds these limits, the Submittals shall be considered excess and TxDOT may defer its review of any such excess Submittals to a subsequent ten (10) Business Day period as necessary.